Loop

 Options

-A number of options appear in the sidebar when you create a loop.
+A number of options appear in the attributes editor when you create a loop.
 Here’s what they mean:

 The name of the loop.
 You’ll need this later if you want to @mention the output of the loop.

-There are five types of condition you can use to determine when to stop the loop:
+There are three types of condition you can use to determine when to stop the loop:

 Outputs